Table of Contents

-Apparently, according to authorities and by authorities I am referring to my guide, Cesar, this mountain was only discovered three years ago by Israeli tourists who were quite off the beaten path.
-Eventually word spread and people began hiking to see this crazy mountain.
-It traditionally was a six day hike until recently.
+Apparently, according to authorities and by authorities I am referring to my guide, Cesar, this mountain was only discovered three years ago by Israeli tourists who were far off the beaten path.
+Eventually, word spread and people began hiking to see this crazy mountain.
+It traditionally was a six-day hike until recently.

-There are a plethora of Cusco tour operators offering day trips to Rainbow Mountain.
+There are a plethora of Cusco tour operators offering Rainbow Mountain tours.
 You can book online (and pay more) or book in Cusco.
 Most trips are $30-40 with large groups.
 We actually booked a private tour with Cesar, a guide who previously had taken a friend’s brother on the Inca Trail.
 We paid $70 because he arranged a wonderful customized day trip for myself and two other women.
 I can’t say enough good things.
 (I’ve seen tours offered online for $100-$300!)

-We were picked up at 4am.
+We were picked up at 4 am.
 Ouch.
-Each of us had a whole row in the van with a blanket Cesar thoughtfully provided, and slept the three hours to reach the Ausangate Mountains.
+Each of us had a whole row in the van with a blanket Cesar thoughtfully provided and slept the entire three hours to reach the Ausangate Mountains.
 Breakfast was provided for us and then we started the hike.
-The starting elevation is close to 14,000 so already we were feeling it.
+The starting elevation is close to 14,000 ft (4300 m) so already we were feeling it.
 Luckily we were acclimated after over a week at high altitudes.
-However the Inca Trail had beat us up.
-We had very sore muscles, swollen joints and I was still recovering from food poisoning.
+However, the Inca Trail had beat us up.
+We had sore muscles, swollen joints and I was still recovering from food poisoning.

 Don’t even think about doing this if you are not well acclimated to the altitude!

-Along the way early in the hike there are little stalls where the locals sell snacks and water.
+Along the path early in the hike, there are little stalls where the locals sell snacks and water.

 There is even a toilet stall at one point.